-Braised Chicken Italian Style is one of those simple dishes that makes everyone happy.
+Italian Braised Chicken is one of those simple dishes that makes everyone happy.

 To start off with, it's super delicious and has basic ingredients that will please everyone including the children.
 But the part I love best, is that once the initial browning off is done, the chicken needs little attention!

 This is my favourite Italian Braised Chicken recipe.
-The chicken wings are first seared in oil and butter until the skin is caramelised then they're gently simmered in wine and rosemary.
+The chicken, on this occasion I used wings, are first seared in oil and butter until the skin is caramelised then they’re gently simmered in wine and rosemary.
 Potatoes are added at then end and cooked in the flavourful liquid while the chicken becomes super tender.

 You won't want to miss this delicious chicken dinner.
 And if you enjoy this chicken recipe, you don't want to miss my Italian Chicken Cutlets, Chicken Sorrentino or my Instant Pot Chicken Pot Pie which are all such delicious classics!